-From one of the oldest makers of outdoor tools in America, the True Temper combo shovel is tried and true.
+From one of the oldest makers of outdoor tools in America, the True Temper shovel is tried and true.
 The blade, made of heavy-duty plastic, measures 18 inches wide and features a nylon wear strip to increase longevity.
 The handle, made of steel, comes with an oversized D-grip handle for comfortable lifting, while the handle itself is curved to lessen back and arm strain.
 Best of all, despite its high-quality design and construction, the True Temper remains one of the most affordable combination snow shovels on the market.

 The Best Snow Shovels for Clearing Paths and Driveways